2019-20 Washington TSA State Officers

-These six students were elected by the Washington TSA membership at the 2018 State Conference to serve as the 2018-19 State Officer Team.
+These six students were elected by the Washington TSA membership at the 2019 State Conference to serve as the 2019-20 State Officer Team.
 They are responsible for representing the membership of WTSA, planning activities, and facilitating events.
+The seventh officer was added by the WTSA Board, to help with the additional events that WTSA is hosting this year.

 Past State Officers